dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-5 Pipeline Slot.md

 Intel's Skylake and AMD Zen3 cores have 4-wide allocation.
 Intel's SunnyCove microarchitecure was a 5-wide design.
 As of 2023, most recent Goldencove and Zen4 architectures both have 6-wide allocation.
 Apple M1 design is not officially disclosed but is measured to be 8-wide.[^1]

-Pipeline slot is one of the core metrics in Top-Down Microarchitecture Analysis (see [@sec:TMA]).
+Pipeline slot is one of the core metrics in Top-down Microarchitecture Analysis (see [@sec:TMA]).
 For example, Front-End Bound and Back-End Bound metrics are expressed as a percentage of unutilized Pipeline Slots due to various reasons.

 [^1]: Apple Microarchitecture Research - [https://dougallj.github.io/applecpu/firestorm.html](https://dougallj.github.io/applecpu/firestorm.html)